Sombode/Obsidian-Vault/School/US History/American Pageant Chapters/Chapter 24 Notes.md

 ## Spanning the Continent with Rails

-In 1862, the Union Pacific Railroad was contracted by Congress to build a transcontinental railroad from Omaha, Nebraska to San Francisco, California.
+In 1862, the *Union Pacific Railroad* was contracted by Congress to build part of a *transcontinental railroad* starting in Omaha, Nebraska.
+The *Central Pacific Railroad* company started building the other side in San Francisco, California.
+Central Pacific Railroad had four main financial backers (the *Big Four*), including Leland Stanford and Collis P. Huntington.

+The transcontinental railroad would be completed in 1869, opening up westward expansion and increasing Asian trade.

+## Binding the Continent with Rails

 *Source: [[The American Pageant]]*